FerociousTruth/FerociousTruth.github.io/_posts/2017-03-15-automoderation.md

 ## Automoderation Hand Signals

 The automoderation system requires participants to sit in a circle.
 The flow of who speaks proceeds clockwise based on hand signals used to indicate desire for and purpose of speaking.
 There are five hand signals each having a different priority.
 Higher priority signals take precedence.
 The primary signal is simply raising the hand indicating the desire to *expand* on the current discussion topic.
 People new to automoderation are encouraged to use expand if they are in doubt as to the correct signal to use.
 Each signal indicates a different intent of the speaker.
 In addition, some signals modify the flow of the discussion.
 In order from lowest to highest priority, they are a raised fist indicating *change topic*, the pinkie finger extended indicating a *probing question*, a raised hand indicating a desire to *expand* on the topic, the pointer finger extended indicating a *clarifying question*, and two hands forming a triangle with the thumbs and forefingers indicating *meta* point.
-The hand signals are illustrated in the chart below.
+The hand signals are illustrated in the chart below in order from lowest to highest priority.
 A high-resolution version of this chart suitable for printing as a poster [can also be downloaded]({{site.url}}{{page.url}}hand-signals.png).

 <figure markdown="1" id="chart" class="anchor">
 ![Automoderation Hand Signals Chart]({{page.url}}hand-signals-low-res.png)